carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ---
 ## Set traffic

-Simulate traffic is one of the best ways to bring the city to life.
+Simulating traffic is one of the best ways to bring the map to life.
 It is also necessary to retrieve data for urban environments.
 There are different options to do so in CARLA.

 ### CARLA traffic and pedestrians